Atlanta Falcons Front Office Staff

 In addition to the Blank Family Foundation, Blank’s Family of Businesses includes the Atlanta Falcons and Atlanta United; the nationwide PGA TOUR Superstore; three ranches in Montana, Mountain Sky Guest Ranch, West Creek Ranch and Paradise Valley Ranch; and Mercedes-Benz Stadium, which hosted the 2019 Super Bowl and is home to the Falcons and Atlanta United.

-Falcons President and CEO, Rich McKay, has been a fixture in the National Football League for more than 30 years.
-One of the League’s most influential executives, McKay is entering his 16th season with the Atlanta Falcons.
+Chief Executive Officer of AMBSE and Chief Executive Officer of Atlanta Falcons, Rich McKay, has been a fixture in the National Football League for more than 30 years.
+One of the League’s most influential executives, McKay joined the Atlanta Falcons in 2004.
 During McKay’s tenure, the Falcons have been to the playoffs seven times, been to three NFC Championship games and participated in Super Bowl LI.
 McKay was hired by Owner and Chairman Arthur M. Blank in 2004 and served his first four years as the team’s general manager.
 He was promoted to president and chief executive officer in 2011.
 That same year, national columnist and creator of Monday Morning Quarterback (MMQB), Peter King, named McKay number 10 out of the 100 most influential people in the NFL.
+In 2019, The Athletic put McKay in The NFL’s 100 most influential business people of all-time.

 The Atlanta Falcons announced Tuesday, January 19, Terry Fontenot has been named the team’s general manager.